jest-community/awesome-jest/README.md

 - [jest-image-snapshot](https://github.com/americanexpress/jest-image-snapshot) Take a snapshot test of an image buffer, and catch when the image changes over a threshold.
 Commonly used for visual regression testing.
 - [enzyme-to-json](https://github.com/adriantoine/enzyme-to-json) Convert Enzyme wrappers to a format compatible with Jest snapshot testing.
 - [jest-styled-components](https://github.com/styled-components/jest-styled-components) A set of utilities for testing Styled Components with Jest.
-- [jest-img-snapshot](https://github.com/donysukardi/jest-img-snapshot) Image snapshot comparision using pixelmatch with all Jest's snapshot goodies out of the box.
+- [jest-img-snapshot](https://github.com/donysukardi/jest-img-snapshot) Image snapshot comparison using pixelmatch with all Jest's snapshot goodies out of the box.
 - [jest-file-snapshot](https://github.com/satya164/jest-file-snapshot) Write snapshots to a separate file instead of the default snapshot file used by Jest.
-- [Differencify](https://github.com/NimaSoroush/differencify) Visual regression testing tool using Jest and Puppeteer to do Image snapshot comparision.
+- [Differencify](https://github.com/NimaSoroush/differencify) Visual regression testing tool using Jest and Puppeteer to do Image snapshot comparison.
 - [StoryShots](https://github.com/storybooks/storybook/tree/master/addons/storyshots/storyshots-core) StoryShots adds automatic Jest Snapshot Testing for Storybook.
 - [jest-large-snapshot-warning](https://github.com/jomaxx/jest-large-snapshot-warning) Add warnings to large snapshots.